RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_A.md

 ### Instructions

-Use the web console to configure terminal session recording for the consultant user.
-Configure workstation as a control node, and verify communication with servera and serverb as managed nodes.
-Use Ansible Playbooks to configure the managed nodes:
+1. **Use the web console to configure terminal session recording for the bob user.
+Configure workstation as a control node, and verify communication with node1 and node2 as managed nodes.
+Use Ansible Playbooks to configure the managed nodes:**

-servera
+node1

-Configure terminal session recording for the consultant user by using the web console.
+Configure terminal session recording for the bob user by using the web console.

 Configure the rsyslog service to serve as a central log host.